Rhapsody of Fire: 1997–2004: The Emerald Sword Saga

 With these four members, the band started recording their debut studio album, Legendary Tales, in Germany alongside producer Sascha Paeth.
 The album was released in 1997.
 The album is the first chapter of a saga titled The Emerald Sword Saga.
 The lyrics on the album (written by Turilli) often refer to mystical medieval folklore and the heroic valor of those times and are centered around high fantasy, highlighting, in particular, the everlasting fight between good and evil.

 In 1998, after recruiting bassist Alessandro Lotta, the band released Symphony of Enchanted Lands, which further developed their characteristic style of music.
 The album features "Emerald Sword", which draws on Russian folklore and Celtic style elements, and further develops on the Emerald Sword Saga.

 In 2000, Rhapsody started their first tour, starting in Sweden.
 They performed with Stratovarius and Sonata Arctica supported by their new drummer Alex Holzwarth.

 After the tour, they began recording their new album, Dawn of Victory.
 The first single "Holy Thunderforce" was released in 2000 with some success.
 The new album showed Rhapsody in a whole new light, with a more aggressive style and sped-up tempo.
 It continued the third part of the Emerald Sword Saga, and the orchestra still played an important part of the album, with songs such as "Lux Triumphans", "The Village of Dwarves" and "The Bloody Rage of the Titans", played beside more bombastic melodies as "Dawn of Victory", "Triumph for My Magic Steel", "Dargor, Shadowlord of the Black Mountain" and "Holy Thunderforce".
 It was more successful than any of their previous outings, and "Dawn of Victory" ranked at #32 in the German charts, while in Japan it peaked in 4th place.
 In early summer 2001, Rhapsody toured through South America and Europe.

 Rain of a Thousand Flames served as a bridge between the last part of the Emerald Sword Saga and Power of the Dragonflame.
 Power of the Dragonflame was released in February 2002 and saw incredible success worldwide.
 Marking the end of the Emerald Sword Saga, it contained soft ballads, upbeat metal melodies, and the epic 19-minute-long concluding song, "Gargoyles, Angels of Darkness".
-The band was joined by another two members, Patrice Guers (bass) and Dominique Leurquin (guitars).
+The band was joined by bassist Patrice Guers and touring guitarist Dominique Leurquin.
 Alex Holzwarth, who had been playing drums for Rhapsody onstage since 2000 was listed in the official band line-up on these releases, although Holzwarth has played drums in the studio since The Dark Secret EP.